Raimondo's free college tuition proposal off to rocky start

 news@abc6.com

-PROVIDENCE, R.I.
-(AP) _ Rhode Island Gov. Gina Raimondo's signature initiative this year would provide two years of free tuition at the state's public colleges, but it's off to a rocky start.
+PROVIDENCE, R.I. - Rhode Island Gov. Gina Raimondo's signature initiative this year would provide two years of free tuition at the state's public colleges, but it's off to a rocky start.

 House Speaker Nicholas Mattiello, a fellow Democrat, has called it ``unsustainable and fiscally irresponsible.''
 Other lawmakers are also voicing skepticism.